-- 1. How do you think gender might affect this scenario?
-Would there be differences if it was a father with his daughter?
+- How do you think gender might affect this scenario?
+Would there be differences if it was a father with his 1. daughter?
 Or a mother and daughter? - 2.
-Imagine you are the settlement counsellor, what would you do and why? - Imagine that you are a settlement counsellor and your colleague, whom you suspect may feel some discomfort with gays and lesbians, comes to you asking for advice having just received the mother and son as clients what would you do and why? - 4.
+Imagine you are the settlement counsellor, what would you do and why? - Imagine that you are a settlement counsellor and your colleague, whom you suspect may feel some 3. discomfort with gays and lesbians, comes to you asking for advice having just received the mother and son as clients - what would you do and why? - 4.
 Imagine you are an Executive Director of an immigrant and refugee serving organization.
 What could you do to ensure that the mother and son would receive the best possible service in your organization?
 What about if you are a board member of an immigrant and refugee serving organization? - 5.
 From your own personal perspective, what biases, sympathies and areas of discomfort would you have in this scenario?

 Consider the following scenarios and their corresponding questions on your own or for discussion in small groups.

-Through the Government

-Assisted Refugee

-program, a community

-of single young men

-is settled to the town

-of Strauss River.
-There

-they find reasonable housing, English

-classes and an immigrant and refugee

-serving agency which can offer services

-in their first language.
-Many of them

-also find part-time employment in the

-construction industry.
+How can you apply a gender-based approach to these scenarios?

+Through the Government Assisted Refugee program, a community of single young men is settled to the town of Strauss River.
+There they find reasonable housing, English classes and an immigrant and refugee serving agency which can offer services in their first language.
+Many of them also find part-time employment in the construction industry.